Green Heart Love

 • Milk: Instead of cow’s milk, I like to use oat milk because it’s thick, rich, and creamy — just like its non-dairy counterpart.

 • Sweeteners: Some boba tea recipes use honey or white sugar as a sweetener, which isn’t strictly vegan.
-In this recipe, you can use maple syrup or brown sugar syrup
+In this recipe, you can use maple syrup or brown sugar simple syrup

 Ingredients & Substitutions